JrgMoran/ResourciOS/README.md

 # ResourciOS

-Another way of works with literals and images in swift.
+Another way of working with literals and images in swift.
 ResourciOS is a little program that finds texts and images files in your project and generates different options.

 Download the ResourciOS executable and run with the terminal with one of the following options: